joanna-janos/MigrationSimulationInEU/README.md

 - level of being likely to travel
 - happiness level

-Agent can migrate only to neighbouring country within one step.

 <h2> :round_pushpin: Attributes assigned to all people in countries </h2>